BradleyChatha/jcli/README.md

 $> ./mytool --help
 Available commands:
-    assert                       - Asserts that a number is even. do a                         - Does A
+    assert                       - Asserts that a number is even. do-a                         - Does A

 # If we have a partial match to a command, then JCLI will filter the results down.
 $> ./mytool do
 mytool.exe: Unknown command 'do'.
 Did you mean:
-    do a                         - Does A
+    do-a                         - Does A

 # If the command has multiple names, then JCLI is careful to use the correct name for the partial match.
 # Remember that "assert" is also "is even".